StyraInc/enterprise-opa/README.md

 ## 🏃 Getting Started

-Styra Load can run either containerized with Docker, as a standalone executable.
+Styra Load can run either containerized with Docker, or as a standalone executable.

 ### ⬇️ Download Styra Load